WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

 +++

 Before proceeding, it would be desired to see difference between generated GTF and reference GTF.
-We would use `GeneView` in `labw_utils` to read them into current Python environment:
+We would use `GeneView` class in `labw_utils` to read them into current Python environment:

 ```{code-cell}
 from labw_utils.bioutils.datastructure.gene_view import GeneViewFactory